-As another check on our stream member selection and orbits, we compare our results to the \textit{N}-body simulation of the CPS presented in \citet{chang_is_2020}, the present-day snapshot of which is made publicly available in \citet{yuan_complexity_2022}.
-While this simulation does not include the LMC, \citet{chang_is_2020} argue the LMC has a negligible effect on the past orbit of the CPS progenitor.
 Figure \ref{fig:sky_orbit} shows their present-day snapshot along with our member catalog and orbits on-sky.
 Our Fit Orbit agrees very well with the \citet{chang_is_2020} model, matching the position of the simulated stream over a full wrap.
 Our Tracer Orbit matches the simulation well in the South, but differs from the simulation by $\sim10^\circ$ in the North.
 The Fit (Tracer) orbit has an apocenter of $\sim 38$ (39) kpc and a pericenter of $\sim 20$ (16) kpc, which is also in broad agreement with the \citet{chang_is_2020} model and the orbits of individual CPS BHB stars in \citetalias{thomas_cetus-palca_2022}.

 Altogether, we are confident that our Fit Orbit is an appropriate model of the stream over the most recent wrap, while the Tracer Orbit provides an example of how individual stars move with respect to the overall stream track.
-Differences between these two orbits illustrate the uncertainties in modeling the stream, and will allow us to compare two different Segue 2 / CPS impact geometries moving forward in Section \ref{sec:segue2}.
+Differences between these two orbits illustrate the uncertainties in modeling the stream, and will allow us to compare two different Segue 2 - CPS impact geometries moving forward in Section \ref{sec:segue2}.